MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/best-practices-for-using-office-365-on-a-slow-network.md

 - MEW150
 - BCS160
 ms.assetid: fd16c8d2-4799-4c39-8fd7-045f06640166
 description: "Wouldn't it be nice if your Internet connection was always fast and never down?
 Perhaps that day will come.
-But in the meantime, there are practical things you can do to work around a balky network and still get your day-to-day work done.
-Although Office 365 is a cloud-based service, it also provides many ways to work with your content offline and to smoothly keep your changes synchronized.
-Besides, it's sometimes more efficient to work with content offline just because applications run faster and the user interface is more responsive.
-The point is this: Office 365 gives you the best of both worlds.
-Here's how to take advantage of that."
+But in the meantime, there are practical things you can do to work around a balky network and still get your day-to-day work done."
 ---

 # Best practices for using Office 365 on a slow network